real-itu/REAL_website/README.md

 Hey everyone!

 This repo contains the REAL group's website.
+It is built using Wowchemy's academic template.
+[You can read the documentation for Wowchemy here](https://wowchemy.com/docs/).

 # How-to
 ## How to add a new profile